gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 # Definitions {#definitions}

-Delegated Administration in PingOne will primarily interact with **Environments**, **Populations**, **Groups**, and **Roles**.
+Delegated Administration in PingOne will primarily interact with **Environments**, **Populations**, **Groups**, and **Admin Roles**.

 An [**Environment**](https://docs.pingidentity.com/pingone/settings/p1_environments.html) is a subdivision of your instance of PingOne.
 It contains the core resources you’ll use to build your IAM services, including your Users, the Applications they’ll single-sign-on (SSO) into, and the Services and Policies you’ll use to secure the access activities of those Users.

 A [**Population**](https://docs.pingidentity.com/pingone/directory/p1_populations.html) is a unique administrative set of Users and Groups.
 Populations contain their own configuration such as their own Password Policies, Branding, default Identity Provider, and/or “alternative identifiers” used to easily look up a Population in things like REST APIs and DaVinci Flows.

 A [**Group**](https://docs.pingidentity.com/pingone/directory/p1_groups.html) is a collection of Users.
 Groups can both be [assigned dynamically and statically](https://docs.pingidentity.com/pingone/directory/p1_groups_vs_populations.html#static-and-dynamic-groups)  and can be [nested inside one another](https://docs.pingidentity.com/pingone/directory/p1_groups_vs_populations.html#nested-groups).
-Groups are used as a way to assign permissions and membership for Users, including Application access and Roles.
+Groups are used as a way to assign permissions and membership for Users, including Application access and Admin Roles.

 Groups can be created one of two ways:

 1. **External Groups** come from an external connection, either by an Identity Provider (IdP) or LDAP Gateway.
 They are provisioned either via just-in-time or through synchronization and cannot be modified manually in PingOne.
 2. **Internal Groups** are created manually within the PingOne portal like a Population and are a construct represented entirely in PingOne.

-A [**Role**](https://docs.pingidentity.com/pingone/directory/p1_roles.html#built-in-roles-tab) is a collection of permissions that you can assign to Users and Groups.
-Roles allow Users (and Users within the Groups) to interact with the PingOne platform at a higher level of privilege, such as managing the Users within a particular Population. **Only Users and static Groups can be assigned Roles.**
+A [**Admin Role**](https://docs.pingidentity.com/pingone/directory/p1_roles.html#built-in-roles-tab) is a collection of permissions that you can assign to Users and Groups.
+Admin Roles allow Users (and Users within the Groups) to interact with the PingOne platform at a higher level of privilege, such as managing the Users within a particular Population. **Only Users and static Groups can be assigned Admin Roles.**

 ## When to Create Multiple Environments